Questfall/docs/mining/character.md

 ***

+### Silver and Level

+For the user to gain **XP** and progress through levels they need **Silver**, which can be acquired from moderation, and by burning Gold.

+Silver can be traded for XP within an individualized XP pool that resets every week.
+The trading works with the same principles as an automated market maker (AMM), the Silver price of XP increases the more XP is bought in the same week.
+And of course, the XP can’t be traded back to Silver.

+***

 ### Character Attributes

 Attribute points, which are gained by levelling up, can be used to improve a character's attributes: